-The over-riding objective of this translocation plan is the long term conservation of genetic material from the salvaged population and a long-term increase in the local population of the species.
+The over-riding objective of this translocation plan is the long term conservation of genetic material from the salvaged population and a long-term increase in the local population of the species at the recipient site.
 Based on previous translocation exercises associated with this species it is anticipated that the large majority of plants will be able to successfully establish within the reserve within the nominated establishment period.